bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 For custom service offerings the parameters are also provided in the table per each option.
 Besides, you can see more parameters by clicking "SHOW ADDITIONAL FIELDS".

-By selecting an option in the list, you open a modal window where you can set a value for the following parameters:
+By selecting an option in the list, you open a modal window where you can set values for the following parameters:

 - CPU Cores;
 - CPU (MHz);